mendix/docs/content/refguide/offline-first.md

 By default, Mendix automatically determines which objects need to be synchronized as mentioned in [Synchronization](#synchronization).

 Depending on the use-case, more fine-grained synchronization controls might be required.
-Therefore, it is possible to change the download behaviour for an entity.
+Therefore, it is possible to change the download behavior for an entity.
 You can choose between the following options:

 * **All Objects** — download all objects applying the regular security constraints
 * **By XPath** — only download the objects which match the [XPath Constraints](xpath-constraints) in addition to the regular security constraints.
 This means all previously synchronized objects that do not match the XPath constraint will be removed.